-Met Opera Chief: 20 Women's Accusations Against Plácido Domingo 'Not Corroborated'
+Met Opera Chief: 20 Women's Accusations Against Plácido Domingo Lack 'Corroboration'

 On Saturday afternoon, the general manager of the Metropolitan Opera, Peter Gelb, held a meeting with the Met's chorus and orchestra.
 The purpose was to discuss why he has not suspended or investigated star opera singer Plácido Domingo, who has been accused of sexual misconduct by 20 women.
 The meeting was called on Friday afternoon, the same day that NPR published the accounts of a number of Met employees who object to performing alongside Domingo.

 Four longtime Met employees spoke to NPR about Saturday's meeting on the condition of anonymity because they fear retribution.
 Gelb had requested that the meeting be kept in confidence within the company.
-(NPR communicated with seven Met employees who were in attendance).
+(NPR communicated with seven Met employees who were in attendance.)
 The meeting, which lasted about 45 minutes, took place immediately after the dress rehearsal of Verdi's Macbeth, in which Domingo is slated to star and which opens on Wednesday.

 The four employees say that Gelb's purpose in calling the gathering was to explain to the chorus and orchestra why he has not suspended or released Domingo from his contracted performances at the Met.